junkdog/sift/README.md

   the result using graphviz's DOT language.
 ```

-## Entity and Entity Type
+## System Model Templates and Entities

-In a system model, entities are the individual components that make up the system,
+The system model describes the structure and relationships of entities within a system.
-such as classes, methods, fields, and parameters.
-Each entity is uniquely identified
+An entity is an object or component within the system, uniquely identified by a class,
-by one of these elements and cannot be associated with more than one entity.
+method, field, or parameter.

-Each entity is mapped to a specific type, which represents any noteworthy part of the
+Entities are categorized by their Entity.Type.
+An entity type which represents any noteworthy
-system.
-For example, types can include REST controllers, HTTP endpoints, inbound/outbound
+part of the system.
+For example, types can include REST controllers, HTTP endpoints,
-messages, RDS, repositories and more.
+inbound/outbound messages, RDS, repositories and more.

 ```bash
 $ sift --template spring-axon -f target/classes --list-entity-types